 In the process of breaking down the tasks, one can break them down into different levels of detail.
-One can detail a high level task into ten sub tasks while another can detail the same high level task into 20 sub tasks.
+One can detail a high-level task into ten sub-tasks while another can detail the same high-level task into 20 sub-tasks.

 Therefore, there is no hard and fast rule on how you should breakdown a task in WBS.
-Rather, the level breakdown is a matter of the project type and the management style followed for the project.
+Rather, the level of breakdown is a matter of the project type and the management style followed for the project.

-This means, the smallest task of the WBS is at least two week long.
+This means, the smallest task of the WBS is at least two-week long.
 8/80 is another rule used when creating a WBS.
 This rule implies that no task should be smaller than 8 hours of work and should not be larger than 80 hours of work.

 One can use many forms to display their WBS.
 Some use tree structure to illustrate the WBS, while others use lists and tables.
 Outlining is one of the easiest ways of representing a WBS.

-Following example is an outlined WBS.
+Following example is an outlined WBS: